elamuhombe/gomycode-algorithms-checkpoint/README.md

 None

 ### License
-This project is licensed under Elaine .Muhombe
+This project is licensed under Elaine Muhombe